thinkcompany/think_dev-standards/development-standards/css/sass-template/README.md

 }
 ```

-We keeps it DRY by defining the base styles as an extend, and including it in both rules:
+We keeps it DRY by defining the base styles as a placeholder, and including it in both rules:

 ```
 %nav-item-display{